A hypothetical upper bound for the solutions of a Diophantine equation with a finite number of solutions

-We conjecture that if a system $S \subseteq \{x_i=1,~x_i+x_j=x_k,~x_i \cdot x_j=x_k:$ $i,j,k \in \{1,\ldots,n\}\}$ has only finitely many solutions in integers \mbox{$x_1,\ldots,x_n$}, then each such solution \mbox{$(x_1,\ldots,x_n)$} satisfies $|x_1|,\ldots,|x_n| \leq 2^{\textstyle 2^{n-1}}$.
+{\bf Abstract.} We conjecture that if a system $S \subseteq \{x_i=1,~x_i+x_j=x_k,~x_i \cdot x_j=x_k:$ $i,j,k \in \{1,\ldots,n\}\}$ has only finitely many solutions in integers \mbox{$x_1,\ldots,x_n$}, then each such solution \mbox{$(x_1,\ldots,x_n)$} satisfies $|x_1|,\ldots,|x_n| \leq 2^{\textstyle 2^{n-1}}$.
 By the conjecture, if a Diophantine equation has only finitely many solutions in integers (non-negative integers, rationals), then their heights are bounded from above by a computable function of the degree and the coefficients of the equation.
 The conjecture implies that the set of Diophantine equations which have infinitely many solutions in integers (non-negative integers) is recursively enumerable.
-The conjecture stated for an arbitrary computable bound instead of $2^{\textstyle 2^{n-1}}$ remains in contradiction to Matiyasevich's conjecture that each recursively enumerable set \mbox{${\cal M} \subseteq {\N}^n$} has a finite-fold Diophantine representation. \\ \\ {\bf 2010 Mathematics Subject Classification}: 03B30, 03D25, 11D99, 11U05. \\ \\ {\bf Key words and phrases:} computable upper bound for the heights of integer (rational) solutions of a Diophantine equation, Davis-Putnam-Robinson-Matiyasevich theorem, Diophantine equation with a finite number of integer (rational) solutions, single-fold (finite-fold) Diophantine representation.
+The conjecture formulated for an arbitrary computable bound instead of $2^{\textstyle 2^{n-1}}$ remains in contradiction to Matiyasevich's conjecture that each recursively enumerable set \mbox{${\cal M} \subseteq {\N}^n$} has a finite-fold Diophantine representation.
+0.3truecm